Meghansaha/pipelines_in_R/README.md

 <br>

-This talk being presented on July 27^th^ 2022, 1:30  PM EST at the Gaylord National Convention Center in National Harbor,(Maryland/D.C) United States.
+This talk being presented on July 27<sup>th</sup> 2022, 1:30 PM EST at the Gaylord National Convention Center in National Harbor,(Maryland/D.C) United States.
 A recording to this talk will be provided here when it is available.

 <br><br>

 ## Example R Scripts (Internal Environment)

-Example R Projects and scripts can be found on the repository [here]().
+Example R Projects and scripts can be found on the repository [here](examples/projects).

 <br><br>

 ## Example (Non-Technical) Documents (First Investigations and External Environment)

 Example (Non-Technical) Documents like metadata tables and data workflow diagrams that can be used to disseminate general pipeline information.
-These documents can be found for modification and download [here]().
+These documents can be found for modification and download [here](examples/documents).

 <br><br>